 Update Your Resume Before Tax Day

 A lot of career professionals miss this one.
 Even if you’re happy in your job, you should update your resume at least once a year.
 Update it more if you’re actively looking for new employment.
-We picked tax day as the decline because at that point, you’ve hopefully had a good look at your finances for the previous year while doing your taxes.
+We picked tax day as the decline because, at that point, you’ve hopefully had a good look at your finances for the previous year while doing your taxes.
 Waiting too long might mean that you forget about projects you’ve completed or new skills you attained.
 Having an updated resume helps you be ready in case the dream opportunity comes along!

 Learn a New Skill

 This is another one of the most commonly abandoned New Year’s Resolutions.
 Most people are likely to abandon this due to lofty expectations.
-Set achievable goals to the resolution because Rome wasn’t built in a day.
+Set achievable goals for the resolution because Rome wasn’t built in a day.
 Don’t know what you wanna learn?
 Here are a few good ones from our friends over at Lifehacker.

 Save 2% of Your Income into an Emergency Savings Account